Color Mapping in Blazor Maps Component

 Color for items excluded from color mapping

-Color mapping can be applied to the shapes in the Maps which does not match color mapping criteria such as range or equal values using the Color property of MapsShapeColorMapping.
+Color mapping can also define a color for shapes that do not match range or equal-value criteria by using the Color property of MapsShapeColorMapping.

 NOTE

-The following example shows how to set the color for items excluded from the color mapping with the data source PopulationDetails that is available in the Range color mapping section.
+The following example shows how to set a color for items excluded from color mapping using the PopulationDetails data from the Range color mapping section.

-In the following example, color mapping is added for the ranges from 0 to 300.
-If there are any records in the data source that are outside of this range, the color mapping will not be applied.
-To apply the color for these excluded items, set the Color property alone in the MapsShapeColorMapping.
+In the following example, color mapping is configured for the range 0 to 300.
+If any records fall outside this range, the mapping is not applied.
+To color these excluded items, set only the Color property in MapsShapeColorMapping.

 @using Syncfusion.Blazor.Maps